14x71/Bobcat/README.md

 # Bobcat

 Case, plate, and PCB outline files for **Bobcat**, a 50% keyboard with a dual mounting system for top mount and PCB-mounted tadpole mount.
-Bobcat is designed around a 1.6mm thickness PCB, and a top mounted USB port.
+Bobcat is designed around a 1.6mm thickness PCB, and a top-mounted USB port.
 Three top case options are available (WK, WKL, Corner blockers).

 ![Main](./Images/Bobcat1.png)